bradjrenshaw/say-the-spire/docs_src/src/input/controls.md

 # Gamepad and Keyboard Controls

 These are the default gamepad and keyboard controls for Say the Spire.
 The gamepad controls by default match what the game uses. for information on Virtual Input and Keyboard Support, go [here](./virtual.md).

+## Game and Mod General Controls

 | Action | Controller (xbox/ps) | Keyboard |
 | ------------------------------ | ----------- | ----------- |